- Download our Guangzhou Schools Guide

 Foreigners who plan on staying in China long term and wish to integrate their children into the country, culture and language may opt for a state school or a private school that follows the Chinese curriculum.
 As this integration is easier for younger children, this option is more popular in kindergartens and nurseries, although preschool is not compulsory in China.

-Primary school starts at age six and lasts six years, and secondary school lasts another six years.
+Primary school starts at age six and lasts six years, and secondary school lasts another six years, only three of which are compulsory.
 Students in senior secondary school can follow an academic or vocational education programme.

 Expat children who are more accustomed to a less rigorous or a more balanced lifestyle may feel pressured in a Chinese public school.
 For this reason, as well as the difficulties that the language barrier creates, selected private and international schools are usually the best option for the children of expats in Guangzhou.